 As it is an open-book exam, you will need to reference the current versions of the IET On-Site Guide and BS 7671.

 Because of robust governance and checks around the test and who is undertaking it, it is only available over strict and monitored timescales.
-There will be four 3-week windows each year, one each quarter, for you to select.
-If you need to re-sit the test, this must be done within the same 3-week window as your original test.
-Your chosen training provider will be able to advise on which dates they are running the test.
+There will be a number of scheduled windows each year for you to select.

 TESP will review the background information provided by the candidate and provider, with a focus on the length and breadth of experience.
 To uphold the integrity of the EWA process and ethos, it is not suitable for individuals with insufficient work experience.